 We’ll be announcing the winners live on the bafta website and across our social networks but we don’t want to spoil the suspense for those of you tuning in to the TV show, so here's the setup so you don't run into any surprises...

 This is the first place to discover the winners in real time.
 The nominations list will be updated with ‘WIN’ symbols appearing next to the winner for each category as soon as they are revealed.

 We won’t announce winners live on Facebook but will share links to the winner’s page on BAFTA.org when certain categories have been announced.
 Avoid clicking the links if you don’t want to know the winners, click away if you’re curious!

 Winners will also be announced in real time on our Tumblr blog.
-The BAFTA Television Tumblr is not a safe zone for anyone keen to keep themselves in the dark!
+The BAFTA Film Tumblr is not a safe zone for anyone keen to keep themselves in the dark!
 Everyone else, go for your life and enjoy the updates.

 As winners are announced in real time, we’ll tweet details of which category has just been revealed with a link to our Tumblr post revealing the winner’s name / title.
 Tumblr links can be viewed within Twitter directly by expanding the Tweet, but you won't see the winners directly on your news feed - only if you click the Tweet to reveal more details.

 So, the golden rule on Twitter – expand the Tweet for the winners, avoid the ‘View Photo’ link like the plague if you don’t want to know!

 The actual ceremonies run at well over two hours, so they need to be edited to fit the two hour BBC schedule, and we need a little time to do that.